 2. Thou Shalt Separate Inputs From Calculations And Results

-This is more like a Feng Shui exercise than financial modelling.
+This is more like a Feng Shui exercise than financial modeling.
 For transparency and ease of access to model assumptions, dedicate a separate worksheet or a separate place on a single model worksheet for your assumptions.
-Also, categories your assumptions by type.
+Also, categorize your assumptions by type.

 3. Thou Shalt Not Hard-Code Inputs Within Formulas